emacs-jp/emacs-jp.github.com/docs/tips/emacs-lisp-elements.md

 Whether you use ~pcase~ and destructuring in general is up to you.
 You do not require them to write high quality code.
 Though you might agree with those who consider them inherently more elegant and opt to use them for this very reason to have code that is succinct yet highly expressive.

-## コードを実行するか、他のコードにフォールバックする {#h:run-some-code-or-fall-back-to-some-other-code}
+## 15. コードを実行するか、ほかのコードにフォールバックする {#h:run-some-code-or-fall-back-to-some-other-code}

 <!--
 #+findex: unwind-protect
 #+cindex: Unwinding
 -->

-Your typical code will rely on ~if~, ~cond~, and the like for control flow ([[#h:basic-control-flow-with-if-cond-and-others][Basic control flow with ~if~, ~cond~, and others]]).
-Depending on your specific needs or stylistic considerations, it may even include ~pcase~ ([[#h:pattern-match-with-pcase-and-related][Pattern match with ~pcase~ and related]]) as well as ~if-let*~ ([[#h:control-flow-with-if-let-and-friends][Control flow with ~if-let*~ and friends]]).
+Your typical code will rely on ~if~, ~cond~, and the like for control flow ([Control flow with ~if-let*~ and friends](#h:basic-control-flow-with-if-cond-and-others][Basic control flow with ~if~, ~cond~, and others]]).
+Depending on your specific needs or stylistic considerations, it may even include ~pcase~ ([Pattern match with ~pcase~ and related](#h:pattern-match-with-pcase-and-related)) as well as ~if-let*~ ([[#h:control-flow-with-if-let-and-friends)).
 There are some cases, nonetheless, that make it imperative you run additional code after your primary operation concludes or exits.
 The idea is to clean up whatever intermediate state you created.
 The logic is "do this with all the necessary side effects, then whatever happens to it do that now to, inter alia, undo the side effects."
 This is the concept of "unwinding", which is implemented via ~unwind-protect~.

 <!--
 #+findex: y-or-n-p